Arr0way/arr0way.github.io/_posts/2015-11-1-vi-cheat-sheet.md

 * list element with functor item
 {:toc}

-A collection of Vi commands in a cheat sheet, handy reference document for learning / remembering Vi commands.
+A collection of Vim commands in a cheat sheet, handy reference document for learning / remembering Vi commands.
 I refer to Vim / Vi as the same thing in this document, but in most modern Linux distros vi is often a symlink to vim.

-It's worth learning Vi as it's installed on pretty much every Linux base system out there.

-If you're learning Vi, you might want to check out [Vim Adventures](http://vim-adventures.com) - an online adventure game that uses Vi commands.

-Enjoy the cheat sheet :)
+However, you may want to check out Neovim if you're on a mac use ```brew install neovim``` or your package manager of choice on Linux.

+Mac users will need to swap Ctrl for CMD, and deal with the additional annoyance of using their thumbs instead of their pinkie finger.

-## Vi Insert mode & Command Mode
+## Vim Insert mode & Command Mode

-Vi has two basic modes, **insert mode** - used for entering text and **command mode**, used for entering commands.
+Vim has two basic modes, **insert mode** - used for entering text and **command mode**, used for entering commands.
 See the tip section below for switching between each mode.

-### Vi Insert Mode
+### Vim Insert Mode

 Enter vi insert mode, insert mode is used for inserting text.